-The Summary of Review, Total Loss Report, ICPIP Report and the examiners' worksheets, all of which are produced by the Claims Review System, are posted on CAR's website on the Reports page and an email sent to the Servicing Carrier notifying them that the report is available for viewing.
+The Summary of Review, Total Loss Report, ICPIP Report and the Compliance Auditor's worksheets, all of which are produced by the Claims Review System, are posted on CAR's website on the Reports page and an email sent to the Servicing Carrier notifying them that the report is available for viewing.
 This is a secure application requiring a sign-on and password.
-A cover letter accompanies these reports summarizing the results and identifying areas of non-compliance or substandard claim handling.
+A cover letter accompanies these reports summarizing the results and identifying areas of noncompliance or substandard claim handling.
 In all cases a written response from the Servicing Carrier is requested.

-The compliance status of the Commercial Limited Servicing Carriers will be reported annually to the Claims Advisory Committee, Commercial Lines Committee, and the Division of Insurance.
+The compliance status of the Commercial Servicing Carriers will be reported annually to the Compliance Audit Committee, Governing Committee, and the Division of Insurance.